Barry Sonnenfeld's unrealized projects

-The following is a list of unproduced Barry Sonnenfeld projects in chronological order.
 During his extensive career, American filmmaker Barry Sonnenfeld has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 1990s

 Swordfish

 On November 19, 1995, Sonnenfeld was developing Swordfish, a film based on David McClintock's nonfiction book, with Zachary Feuer executive producing the movie with Sonnenfeld, Janet Jacobson & Amy Bedek for Touchstone Pictures. but until March 18, 1998, Sonnenfeld was still attached to produce Stephen Schiff’s draft of Swordfish, but didn't finalized the deal to direct, which was made with Dominic Sena directing the 2001 film.

 Another Man's Poison remake

 On November 19, 1995, Sonnenfeld was developing a remake of Irving Rapper’s film Another Man's Poison, with Zachary Feuer executive producing the movie with Sonnenfeld, Robert Chartoff & Lynn Hendee for Touchstone Pictures.